By Barry Keate

 I have discussed some of the uses of NAC in an earlier article on antioxidants and brain calming supplements and have featured its benefits in numerous Ask Barry questions.
-Until now I have not outlined all the health and protective benefits of NAC in one paper.
+Now I will go into other health benefits of NAC.

 NAC is a stable form of the sulfur containing amino acid cysteine.
 It is a powerful antioxidant and precursor to glutathione, the body’s primary antioxidant and free radical scavenger.
 There are many wonderful benefits of this supplement and we will discuss all of them.
-NAC is an inexpensive dietary supplement found in most health food stores.
+NAC is an inexpensive dietary supplement that, until recently, was found in most health food stores.

 Noise-Induced Hearing Loss and Tinnitus